 Demerol is a narcotic pain reliever that is given for moderate to severe pain.
 Often, patients are prescribed these drugs for legitimate purposes and may develop an addiction to them over time.
 Demerol addiction treatment can help users overcome this problem.
 “Demerol addiction treatment can help users overcome this problem.”
 According to the Substance Abuse and Mental Health Services Administration, from 1994 to 2004, the number of persons who were admitted to treatment programs across the US with a primary problem with opiates other than heroin increased from 14,197 to 60,017.
-If you or someone you love is a candidate for Demerol rehab, please call 1-888-287-0471 to discuss treatment options.
+If you or someone you love is a candidate for Demerol rehab, please call 1-888-287-0471 Who Answers? to discuss treatment options.

 Detox and Withdrawal